ipums/ipumspy/docs/source/reference/api.rst

 IPUMS Metadata
 --------------

-Use these classes to request IPUMS metadata via the IPUMS API.
+Use these classes and methods to request IPUMS metadata for aggregate data collections via the IPUMS API.

 .. autosummary::
    :toctree: generated